 1.How does ThermiVa work?

-ThermiVa works by delivering radio frequency to both the internal and the external tissues.
+ThermiVa works by delivering radio frequency to both the internal vaginal canal and the external labia.
 The tissue is heated to specific temperatures, encouraging the growth of new collagen, increased blood flow and improved nerve supply.
-Patients report improvement in symptoms of stress and urinary incontinence.
+ThermiVa is FDA approved for skin tightening, however patients also report improvement to vaginal laxity and improvement in symptoms of stress and urinary incontinence.

 2.How long is the treatment?

 The procedure takes approximately 30 minutes and requires no downtime.
 The typical protocol for ThermiVa treatments is three treatments, spaced four weeks apart.
-Many women see improvement after the first treatment, but optimal results will be observed three months after the third treatment.
+Many women see improvement in vaginal laxity after the first treatment, but optimal results will be observed three months after the third treatment.